babylonlabs-io/babylon/x/btccheckpoint/README.md

 The BTC Checkpoint module is responsible for receiving and managing the checkpoints of Babylon's state on the Bitcoin blockchain.
 This includes:
 - handling requests for submitting raw checkpoints
 - processing Bitcoin SPV proofs for submitted checkpoints
-- managing the lifecycle of checkpoints (SUBMITTED, CONFIRMED, FINALIZED, SEALED)
+- managing the lifecycle of checkpoints (SEALED, SUBMITTED, CONFIRMED, FINALIZED)
 - handling the verification and finalization of checkpoints
 - distributing rewards for successful checkpoint submissions, and
 - proactively updating the status of checkpoints based on Bitcoin blockchain confirmations